 Plot Summary

-Tatsuyuki Iimura, a forensic cleaner, recounts the “Tsuhara house” in Shizuoka: a 2020 crime scene where a 16-year-old boy allegedly took a kitchen knife, stabbed his mother, then killed his bedridden grandmother and younger brother.
+Tatsuyuki Iimura is a forensic cleaner.
+He recounts the "Tsuhara house" in Shizuoka, a 2020 crime scene.
+A 16-year-old boy allegedly took a kitchen knife and stabbed his mother.
+He then killed his bedridden grandmother and younger brother.

 Iimura provides the floor plan.
-The house was a mass-produced “commodity home” built by a corporation called Hikura Homes: plumbing crammed into the north side causing mold and persistent odors, no meaningful privacy, bedrooms arranged as through-corridors so everyone passes through everyone else’s space constantly, and the 16-year-old’s living space was a converted, windowless storage room.
-Iimura argues the suffocating architecture “nurtured the darkness” in the boy.
+A corporation called Hikura Homes built the house as a mass-produced "commodity home".
+Plumbing crammed into the north side caused mold and persistent odors, and nobody had real privacy.
+The bedrooms worked as through-corridors, so everyone passed through everyone else's space constantly.
+The 16-year-old lived in a converted, windowless storage room.
+Iimura argues the suffocating architecture "nurtured the darkness" in the boy.

 The teenager's "kills" were a consequence of someone else's snap, in a house designed to make everyone inside it worse.